pingcap/docs/security-compatibility-with-mysql.md

 - MySQL v5.7 implements the password complexity policy by using the `validate_password` plugin.
 - MySQL v8.0 re-implements the password complexity policy by using the `validate_password` component.
-- TiDB v6.5.0 introduces a built-in the password complexity management feature.
+- TiDB introduces a built-in password complexity management feature starting from v6.5.0.

 The feature implementation has the following differences: